Riebart/litt/README.md

 tt alias --key dev.docs --tag Development --tag Documentation --description "Writing documentation for dev work"
 ```

-Note that the previous `tt` command example is actually doing more than just adding a description.
+Note that the previous `tt sw` command example is actually doing more than just adding a description.
 It is checking to see if the supplied string matches an alias key and, if so, using the values associated with that alias; if no alias is found matching that key, then the string is treated as a task description.

 You can use aliases with the exact same command syntax as above: